 Background Monitoring Well BR-2

-In 2023, all parameters met the ODWS except iron and manganese.
+In 2024, all parameters met the ODWS except TDS (November only), iron (November only), and manganese.
 Groundwater quality at BR-2 was interpreted to continue to be impacted by winter road maintenance activities along Norway Lake Road.